Avimitin/make-quote/readme.md

 # Make quote

-This library providesa a single function that can generate a quote image from user input.
+This library provides a single function that can generate a quote image from user input.
+It is still under development, further document and crates.io dependencies will be released someday.

 ## Usage